-The matrix typically defines the total amount of time taken by a visitor to complete a form along with the total time spent by them on every form field.
+A) Total time spent on the form: The metric typically defines the total amount of time taken by a visitor to complete a form along with the total time spent by them on every form field.
 This data typically helps identify form fields where visitors are concentrating their attention and even where they’re hesitating.

 Total Time = Interaction Time + Hesitation Time

-Interaction time counts as the time spent by a visitor actively filling a form.
-This includes everything – their movement from one field to another, their hesitations, refilling fields, and finally submitting the form.
+B) Interaction time with the web form: Interaction time counts as the time spent by a visitor actively filling a form.
+This includes everything – their movement from one field to another, their hesitations, filling and refilling fields, and finally submitting the form.

-Hesitation time counts as the average ideal time spent by a visitor on a particular form field.
-This generally includes a detailed time report that uncovers insights like minutes (hours) spent by a person thinking what to fill in a field, what does a specific field mean, whether or not should they furnished the asked information in the form and other related ambiguities website visitors.
+C) Visitor hesitation time: Hesitation time counts as the average time spent by a visitor on a particular form field.
+This generally includes a detailed time report that uncovers insights like minutes (or hours) spent by a person thinking about what to fill in a field, what does a specific field mean, whether or not they should furnish the asked information in the form, and other related ambiguities.

-This matrix typically calculates the percentage of visitors who refilled a particular form field.
+D) Refill Rate: This metric typically calculates the percentage of visitors who refilled a particular form field.
 A high percentage of refills means that visitors are facing difficulty in interpreting what a specific field means.

-Ignore rate underlines the number of people who submit the form but leave some form fields empty.
+E) Ignore Rate: This metric underlines the number of people who submit the form but leave some form fields empty.
 Ideally, the fields which are ignored by visitors are the ones which spike the form abandonment rate.

-Drop off rate indicates the number of visitors who do not submit the form, either because they’re asked for specific information which they do not have handy, or finds the form too difficult to attempt.
+F) Drop Off Rate: Drop off rate indicates the percentage of people who do not submit the form, either because they’re asked for specific information which they do not have handy, or find the form too difficult to attempt.

-Besides the metrics as mentioned above, you can also pull out form submit data as form funnel reports and data range graphs to study overall visitor engagement and identify pain points.
+In addition to the above-mentioned, you can also pull out form submit data in the form of funnel reports and date range graphs to study overall customer engagement and identify pain points.

-Date-range graphs enable you to compare form conversion data over a person of time.
+H) Date-Range Graphs: Date-range graphs enable you to compare form conversion data over a period of time.
 You can also use these graphs to track changes made on specific dates.
-For instance, added a couple of fields to an existing form or replaced some with a new field such as phone number field replaced with an email address, and so forth.
+For instance, adding a couple of fields to an existing form or replacing some with a new field such as the phone number field replaced with an email address, and so forth.

-Understand that designing forms while keeping in mind the above mentioned best practices is the first step to creating effective and engaging web forms.
-But, using the gathered data from qualitative and quantitative analytical tools to optimize them in the most comprehensive manner is what leads us to conversions.
+Understand that designing forms while keeping in mind the above-mentioned best practices is the first step to creating effective and engaging web forms.
+But, using the gathered data from qualitative and quantitative analytical tools to optimize them in the most comprehensive manner is what leads us to more quality conversions.